dazacher/README-Generator/README.md

 ### Description

-The README-Generator is an app that takes information from the user and automatically generates a nicely formatted readme file as an end result.
-Information requested are things such as Author, Title of project, Description of project, Installation procedures, Usage, Licensing, ways of Contributing, Testing, as well as allowing the user to include a Profile picture and email address.
+The Author has chosen not to show a description.

 ### Installation

-Install the project by doing the following: To install this app enter npm install at the Terminal prompt.
-This will install all the app dependencies.
+Install the project by doing the following: The Author has chosen not to explain how to install their app.

 ### Usage

-Use the app by doing the following: To use this app type node index.js at the Terminal prompt.
+Use the app by doing the following: The Author has chosen not to describe how to use their app.

 ### License